Skip to main content

 Approved invoices are those which have passed all review processes (mechanized or manual) and been authorized for payment processing.

 Yes.
 This is a great benefit for our suppliers of AEP's e-Invoicing initiative.
 If you are registered and send your invoices to AEP through the Ariba Network, then your invoice status and settlement date are displayed within your account for your convenience.
-Additionally, you can use Ariba's Cash Flow Optimizer tool to identify and define which invoices will be paid when to meet specific cash flow needs you may have.

 In order to participate in AEP's Accelerated Payment Program, you must be setup to receive an ACH credit electronically.
 Accelerated payments will not be made by check as the time needed for the check to be processed, mailed and settled would greatly limit the opportunity for Accelerated payment to be received in a timely manner.
 Currently, over 85% of our vendor payments are made by ACH credit.
 An email is sent the day prior to receipt of funds listing the invoice number (s) and dollar amount (s) being paid.